Ways into advanced literary study

 What is the course about?

-This course is taught by Jenny Baynes and Patricia Sweeney.
+This course is taught by Patricia Sweeney, Hugh Epstein and Richard Niland.

 What will we cover?

 Do you enjoy reading and discussing books, but want to gain a wider grasp of the history and development of English literature?
 Are you perhaps thinking of studying literature at a higher level, and want to gain knowledge and confidence about what that study might entail?
-This course is for enthusiastic readers who want the enjoyable challenge of meeting some significant poems, plays and novels that contribute to a traditional but also changing sense of what studying literature is about.
+This course is for enthusiastic readers who want the enjoyable challenge of studying a range of poetry, prose and drama that contribute to a traditional but also changing sense of what studying literature is about.
 The course will encourage close reading of texts, acquaintance with the wider social and historical picture, and awareness of different ways of reading, in order to arrive at often differing interpretations.
-An important aspect of the course is the development of confidence in the writing of critical essays (one in term one and one in term three) and a seminar presentation and discussion in term three.
+An important aspect of the course is the development of confidence in the writing of critical essays (one in term one and one in term two) and a seminar presentation and discussion in term two.

-The course is structured in units which give access to five centuries of (mainly English) literature through the medium of poetry, prose and drama.The central units are concerned with Drama (reading 'Othello' and 'A Doll's House'), Romanticism (including poetry by Blake, Wordsworth & Keats), the Victorian age (including 'Hard Times'), late 19th century fiction (Henry James) to modernist literary works (including T.S.
-Eliot and Virginia Woolf).
-A poetry anthology is provided by the course tutors.
+The course is structured in units which give access to 19th and 20th century literature through the medium of poetry, prose and drama.The central units are concerned with Drama (reading Ibsen's 'A Doll's House'), Romanticism (including poetry by Blake, Wordsworth & Keats), late 19th century fiction (Henry James) to modernist literary works (Virginia Woolf).
 You will be introduced to different theoretical approaches within literary studies, and will be able to explore those that you find stimulating.

 What will I achieve?